dfelinto/blender-manual/manual/compositing/types/filter/directional_blur.rst

 Iterations
    Controls how may times the image is duplicated to create the blur effect.
    Higher values give smoother results.
-Wrap
-   Wraps the image on the X and Y axis to fill in areas, that become transparent from the blur effect.
 Center X, Y
    Sets the position where the blur center is.
    This makes a difference if the angle, spin, and/or zoom are used.